jsmnbom/githubbotrevised/README.md

 ## Contributing

 TODO: Contributing guide
-TLDR: Contributions (either issues or PRs) are very welcome!
+TLDR: Contributions (both issues or PRs) are very welcome!

 ## License

-The source code of this Telegram Bot is provided under the (MIT license)[./LICENSE].
+The source code of this Telegram Bot is provided under the [MIT license](./LICENSE).